Flexible varieties and automorphism groups: Some applications

-By Proposition \ref{afhom} $X$ is flexible being a homogeneous variety of a connected affine algebraic group ${\tilde G}$ without non-trivial characters (indeed, $\tilde G=(G,0)\cdot(e,V)$, where both groups do not admit non-trivial characters).
+By Proposition \ref{afhom} $X$ is flexible being a homogeneous variety of a connected affine algebraic group ${\tilde G}$ without non-trivial characters (indeed, $\tilde G=(G,0)\cdot(e,V)$, where both groups admit no non-trivial characters).
 Now the proof is completed. \eproof

 In the next theorem we provide a complete solution of Problem \ref{prohom} for $G=\SL_2:=\SL_2(\kk)$ and $X$ normal.